nish17/alexa-workshop-pdpu/README.md

 ## Signup on [Amazon Developer Console](https://amzn.to/2NO8Vnc)

 ## Submit Vendor ID
- Click on this link to get your Vendor ID: https://amzn.to/33uW3ZC
+ Click on this [link](https://amzn.to/33uW3ZC) to get your Vendor ID

  Please make sure that you are logged in using Amazon Developer Account Credentials